sparkflows/sparkflows-docs/docs/cloudera-hadoop/connecting-spark-cluster.rst

      - Set it to maprfs:/// for mapr.
    * - hive.JDBC_DB_URL
      - jdbc:hive2://localhost:10000
-     - Update the hive JDBC DB URL if you would be accessing HIVE from Sparkflows.
+     - Update the Hive JDBC DB URL if you would be accessing Hive from Sparkflows.
 This is the URL of the HiveServer 2 server.
    * - spark.sql-context
      - HIVEContext
      - Set it to either HIVEContext or SQLContext based on whether you want to use HIVEContext or SQLContext in your job.
 Use HIVEContext if you would be accessing the HIVE tables.